 Hardwood Gym Floors: A solid yet supple choice, hardwood flooring can be a great solid surface option for creating a home gym.
 Maple is the ideal lumber to use but can be expensive, and there are a number of other options that will work almost as well.

 The problem with these materials is that they can be quite loud, especially if creaks and squeaks develop over time.
 Dropped weights and other heavy exercise equipment can also cause dents and permanent damage.

-Carpet: Soft, safe, and comfortable, carpet seams like the idea solution for home gym flooring.
+Carpet: Soft, safe, and comfortable, carpet seems like the ideal solution for home gym flooring.
 Unfortunately, this padded surface can become stained by sweat over time, and continual exposure to moisture may lead to the growth of mold or mildew in its underpadding.
-Some carpet adhesives are also bad for the indoor air quality of a space by offgassing volatile organic chemicals.
+Some carpet adhesives are also bad for the indoor air quality of a space by off-gassing volatile organic chemicals.

 Cork: Soft and cushiony, cork is one of the more stylish home gym flooring options.
-When sealed properly it is proof against sweat, and the plush yet firm feel of its pad is a great surface upon which to conduct a rigorous workout.
-The problem is that cork is very soft, and can break, rip, and gouge over time from foot treads and weight impacts.
+When sealed properly, it is protected against sweat, and the plush yet firm feel of its pad is a great surface upon which to conduct a rigorous workout.
+The problem is that cork is very soft and can break, rip, and gouge over time from foot treads and weight impacts.

 Vinyl: This is a thin sheet resilient option which can be combined with underlayment padding to create a perfect, pliant surface for physical activity at home.
 Waterproof, stain-resistant, and durable against rips, vinyl’s effective lifespan in a home gym is about 8-10 years with moderate maintenance necessary.